 At school I have an entire cabinet filled with recycled items (some might say “trash”) to use for various counseling activities and projects.
 Toilet paper tubes are among my favorite.
 Read More »

 Inspired by reading Counselor Keri’s “Five Ways To Use Coffee Filters In School Counseling,” I excitedly went through my resources and office supplies to create and share 5 ways counselors can use tissue boxes in counseling.
 The recycled tissue boxes below can be used both as craft projects and/or therapeutic tools in groups and individual sessions.

 Self-Esteem Magazine Collage Box

-Students can create a place to store affirmations, therapeutic letters, awards, and mementoes that help influence one’s sense of pride.
+Students can create a place to store affirmations, therapeutic letters, awards, and mementos that help influence one’s sense of pride.
 It also serves as a nice decoration piece for your desk.
-This activity will take several sessions to finish, but is well worth the time prompting discussion on building self-worth.
+This activity will take several sessions to finish but is well worth the time prompting discussion on building self-worth.